 - Government and regulatory websites

 When it matters: The sources mentioned above are all relatively time-sensitive or event-based, which means the information provided will become less relevant more quickly.
 Push alerts come in handy here.
 Consider building a watchlist of companies you follow, or trends you’re monitoring, so you can track all your most important searches across all content sets.

 Doing more with real-time data: When real-time data is looked at retrospectively, it can be leveraged to paint a picture of what the market was like at a certain point in time and benchmarked against current events.

 Of course, the sources listed above are only one piece of the puzzle.
 There are tons of other sources that are just a bit more evergreen.
 For example:

 - Industry reports

 When it matters: All of these sources are still subject to real-time monitoring.
 But these sources typically have more intricate information that can remain relevant long after it crosses your desk.
 This type of information is important when looking for more robust market intelligence, or studying positioning/overall competitor strategy.

 Regardless of what sources you’re working with, what matters most is the strength of your keyword search.
 The most relevant results should contain the most actionable data, with your keywords put into the best context for the answers you’re looking for.
 With a strategy like that, you’ll always win.

 Want more tips on improving your competitive intelligence strategy more agile?
-Click on the link below for our best practices guide for agile competitive strategies:
+Download our best practices guide for agile competitive strategies.